ismaeldosil/client-valence-ms-client/docs/email-teams-setup-request.md

 - General webhook URL

 I've attached a setup guide with screenshots.
 The webhook URL is only shown once, so please copy it before closing.

+**Note:** Some advanced configurations (e.g., bidirectional chat with the agent) may require additional Microsoft services with monthly costs.
+We'll discuss options before implementing.

 Let me know if you need help!